 3. Choose appetizing colors.

-Meanwhile, most restaurants typically use yellow, orange, red or brown in their logos and print ads because these colors are appetizing.
-You would understand then why you should never paint your kitchen with orange if you’re trying to get rid of your excess weight.
+Meanwhile, most restaurants typically use yellow, orange, red, or brown in their logos and business signs in Billings, MT (or elsewhere) because these colors are appetizing.
+You would understand then why you should never paint your kitchen orange if you’re trying to get rid of your excess weight.

 To put together your design concepts including the photo, graphics, color palette, slogans, and text styles in a layout, you can always work with a sign printing company that offers customizable signs for your business.